+In addition to using conventional drugs and herbs and supplements, you may also treat corns/ calluses by applying lotions and essential oils to the affected areas.
+Applying these will make the calluses moist and, thereby, making them soft.
+Applying a blend of thick good foot lotion purchased from any store, 10 drops of Roman chamomile oil and peppermint oil each to the calluses/ corns is an effective way to treat them.
+While Roman chamomile oil helps to lessen tension, soreness and uneasiness, peppermint oil is useful for lessening the redness as well as inflammation.
 In case any callus has developed into a corn, treat it by immersing and dampening it with castor oil till it is softened.
 Make use of a cotton swab to apply one or two drops of castor oil to the corn and cover the area using an adhesive pad, which is available at your neighborhood pharmacy.
 In case a corn has developed on the toe, you may cover the area using a non-medicated circular pad having a hole in the center and hold it in place with an adhesive tape.
 While you are doing this job, it is advisable that you put on old socks, as castor oil may leave a stain.

 Different factors are involved in selecting the right homeopathic remedy for treating corns/ calluses.
 These factors include the location of the corn, the color as well as the texture of the affected skin, whether or not there is inflammation and the extent of sensitivity of the skin.
 There are a number of homeopathic remedies for corns/ calluses and they include: